lnesteroff/dns-mesh/README.md

 This repository contains templates and documentation for deploying a resilient, automated, and **self-healing** multi-site authoritative DNS architecture using Knot DNS and Kubernetes.

 This solution uses a **centralized address book** (`dns.internal` zone) and **catalog zones** for dynamic zone provisioning.
-A **reconciler CronJob** runs on each site, automatically detecting new peers from the catalog and updating its own configuration.
-This creates a robust, self-healing system that solves the "stale peer" problem for disconnected sites and makes onboarding a new site a zero-touch operation for existing peers.
+A **reconciler CronJob** runs on each site, automatically detecting new peers from its locally synced catalog and updating its own configuration.
+This creates a robust, self-healing system that is ideal for unreliable networks.

 ## Table of Contents